pulumi/docs/reference/known-issues.md

 If you encounter an problem that's not on this list, please file a [GitHub issue](https://github.com/pulumi/pulumi/issues/new). <!-- validate the link once public -->

+## cloud.Service Can Only Be Used in Fargate Mode {#pulumi-cloud-454}

+In the `0.11.2` version of the `pulumi-cloud` package, only Fargate can be targeted as a deployment mode (with the `cloud-aws:useFargate` configuration).
+To use `cloud.Service` with EC2-deployed containers, you must instead use the CLI and NPM  package at version `0.11.1` or earlier.
+This issue is tracked by [Failure to deploy non-Fargate services #454](https://github.com/pulumi/pulumi-cloud/issues/454).

+## No Windows Installer for v0.11.1 and v0.11.2 {#pulumi-sdk-14}

+Due to a regression, several necessary files are missing from the Windows install package for Pulumi versions 0.11.1 and 0.11.2.
+This issue is tracked by [Windows installer doesn't include many necessary files #14](https://github.com/pulumi/sdk/issues/14).

 ## Update Lease Cannot Be Renewed {#pulumi-pulumi-1077}

 If an update is interrupted when logged into the Pulumi service, for example by hitting ^C, losing Internet connectivity, or closing your laptop in the middle of an update, the update lease token will be orphaned and the service will refuse to let you proceed with subsequent updates.
 This will yield the following error message: